evoliptic/certificates_coll/README.md

 	if boost libraries are not installed:
 	$ apt-get install libboost-all-dev

-	if openssl isn ot installed
+	if openssl is not installed
 	$ apt-get install openssl

 	if gmpy is not installed